CoreyMcCann/FlightBookingSystem/README.md

-# FlightBookingSystem - Final Project Documentation
+# Flight Booking System

-## Getting Started with FlightBookingSystem
+## Getting Started with Flight Booking System

 Welcome to the FlightBookingSystem project!
 Follow these steps to set up the project on your local machine.
-These instructions are designed for beginners, so don't worry if you're new to JavaScript, HTML, or CSS.

 ### Prerequisites
 Before you begin, make sure you have the following installed on your machine: